Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-The Japan Air 123 accident, the deadliest single aircraft crash of all time.
-Crew could not control the plane so they used thrust to go up and down and differential trust to turn.
-It crashed after 32 minutes - 524 people died.
+The Japan Air 123 accident, was the deadliest single aircraft crash ever.
+The crew could not control the plane, so they used thrust to go up and down and differential trust to turn.
+It crashed after 32 minutes – 524 people died.
 No simulation reconstruction has held out as long as the crew did.

 Timothy Cole was arrested and convicted of rape in 1985 and sentenced to 25 years, dying in prison in 1999.
-After the statute of limitations on the crime had run out, the real rapist confessed and DNA testing proved Cole innocence.
+After the statute of limitations on the crime, the real rapist confessed, and DNA testing proved Cole’s innocence.
 He was officially pardoned in 2009.

-Edward Johnson programmed his computer to call Jerry Falwell's toll-free number every 30 seconds and then hang up.
-In total, he charged over $500,000 in phone bills to Falwell's organization.
+Edward Johnson programmed his computer to call Jerry Falwell’s toll-free number every 30 seconds and then hang up.
+He charged over $500,000 in phone bills to Falwell’s organization.

-Up until 1985, babies were generally operated on without anesthetic, as doctors believed they don't feel pain as adults do.
+Until 1985, babies were generally operated on without anesthetic, as doctors believed they didn’t feel pain like adults.

 Airplane Celebrity Death: Ricky Nelson

-"Project Kansas" secretly tested a new formula for Coca-Cola that became "New Coke."
-Old coke was gone, and New Coke sold poorly for three months.
-ABC's Peter Jennings interrupted General Hospital to announce the return of "Coke Classic."
-New Coke was acually available until 1992.
+“Project Kansas” secretly tested a new formula for Coca-Cola that became “New Coke.”
+Old Coke was gone, and New Coke sold poorly for three months.
+ABC’s Peter Jennings interrupted General Hospital to announce the return of “Coke Classic.”
+New Coke was available until 1992.

-American Jonathon Pollard was captured spying on the US for the State of Isreal.
+American Jonathon Pollard was captured spying on the US for the State of Israel.

 Firsts and the Biggest Christmas Gifts